icylisper/orb/README.md

 # Design

-1. `orb` helps define a flow or acyclic tree of decisions.
+1. `orb` helps define a tree of decisions.
 These decisions are meant to be data-driven and managed by domain experts.
 2. Each node in the decision tree is a set of rules defined using tables, functions or expressions.
 3. A table can be CSV or json that captures the constraints and rules.
 The values in the table could be expressions.
 4. A function is a javascript lambda that runs in an embedded V8 engine.